shan-commits2/AiWebsite/replit.md

 # Overview

 This is a full-stack AI chat application built with React, Express, and PostgreSQL.
 The application provides a ChatGPT-like interface where users can have conversations with Google's Gemini AI model.
 Users can create multiple conversations, send messages, and receive AI-generated responses.
-The application features a responsive design with a sidebar for conversation management and a main chat interface.
+The application features a modern gray-themed responsive design with enhanced UI elements, syntax highlighting for code blocks, and smooth animations including typing indicators.

 # User Preferences